How Much is Bill Gates Worth as He And Wife Melinda File for Divorce?

 A busy year for Gates, he also founded Micro-Soft in 1975.
 He and Allen changed the company’s name to Microsoft the next year and by 1978, the company’s year-end sales exceeded $1 million.

 Where Did Bill Gates’ Money Come From?

-Now the leading software company in the world, Microsoft has a market cap of $507.5 billion, as of May 2017.
-Ranked by Forbes as the second-most powerful brand in the world, behind only Apple, the company has the highest possible consumer perception score.
+Now the leading software company in the world, Microsoft has a market cap of $1.61 trillion as of November 2020.
+In 2020, it was ranked by Forbes as the third-most valuable brand in the world, behind only Apple and Google.

-Surprisingly, Gates holds only a 1.3 percent stake in the company he built.
+Gates holds only slightly more than a 1% stake in the company he built.
 In August 2017, he donated 64 million Microsoft shares valued at $4.6 billion to an unknown recipient.
 Probably not a coincidence, an SEC filing by the Bill & Melinda Gates Foundation that same month listed a donation of 64 million Microsoft shares.

 Overseeing a fortune the size of Gates’ is a full-time job, which is handled by Cascade Investment, his personal wealth-management firm.
 Run by Michael Larson, the firm manages both the Microsoft co-founder’s private wealth and the endowments of the Bill & Melinda Gates Foundation Trust.

 Additionally, Gates debuted his $1 billion Breakthrough Energy Coalition investment fund in December 2016.
 Along with roughly 30 other deep-pocketed investors — including Jeff Bezos, Mark Zuckerberg, Richard Branson, Meg Whitman and George Soros — the coalition is committed to investing in technology that can help combat climate change.

 Most recently, Gates has contributed $300 million to fighting the coronavirus pandemic through his namesake foundation.